 In mathematics, a measure tells us the size of a set.
-One of the most commonly used measure is called Lebesgue measure.
+Lebesgue measure is one of the most commonly used measures.
 In one dimension, Lebesgue measure is what we think of as length.
-For example, the Lebesgue measure of the interval [3,7] is the length of the interval, or 7 - 3 = 4.
+For example, the Lebesgue measure of the interval [3, 7] is the length of the interval, or 7 - 3 = 4.

 In two dimensions, Lebesgue measure is the area of a region.
-The Lebesgue measure of the unit circle is the area of the unit circle, which is $(1/2)\tau = \pi$.
-Here $\pi = 3.141...$ is the half circle constant, the length halfway around a circle of radius 1, and $\tau = 6.283...$ is the full circle constant, the length all the way around a circle of radius 1.
+The Lebesgue measure of the unit circle is the area of the unit circle, which is $(1/2)\tau=\pi$.
+Here $\pi=3.141\ldots$ is the half circle constant, the length halfway around a circle of radius 1, and $\tau=6.283\ldots$ is the full circle constant, the length all the way around a circle of radius 1.